Qbeast-io/qbeast-spark/docs/AdvancedConfiguration.md

 ## CubeSize

-CubeSize option let's you specify the maximum size of the cube, in number of records.
-By default it's set to 5M.
+CubeSize option lets you specify the maximum size of the cube, in number of records.
+By default, it's set to 5M.

 ```scala
 df.write.format("qbeast")